shivatechhub/Docker/README.md

 Docker Images :
 ```
-Packages Template or a plan of the application.
+1. Packages Template or a plan of the application.
-We can create our own images and push it to docker repository.
+2. We can create our own images and push it to docker repository.
 ```

 #### Getting Started with Docker
 ```
 Docker has two editions
-o	Community edition
+ - Community edition
-o	Enterprise Edition.
+ - Enterprise Edition.
 ```
 ```
 Docker is available for the below operating systems
-o	Linux
+- Linux
-o	Windows
+- Windows
-o	MAC
+- MAC
-o	Cloud platforms like AWS , Azure etc..
+- Cloud platforms like AWS , Azure etc..
 ```

 ## Installing Docker